HeardLibrary/digital-scholarship/computer/files-mac.md

 A file has several fundamental properties.
 One is its size.
 File sizes are measured in units of bytes.
 The size of a tiny file may be measured directly in bytes.
 The size of a small file can be measured in kilobytes (kb; approximately a thousand bytes).
 A medium sized file's size can be measured in megabytes (Mb; approximately a million bytes).
 A large file can have a size measured in gigabytes (Gb; approximately a billion bytes) or larger.
 (What is considered "large" and "small" varies over time.
 Twenty years ago, a 1 Mb file would have been considered very large.)

-Another property is it's last-modified date.
+Another property of a file is its last-modified date.
 This is the last time that the file was changed.
 The last-modified date can be really useful if you are searching for a file but don't remember its name, or for sorting files by how recently you worked on them.

 File names and types are also important and will be discussed in detail below.

 ## File names

 Files are given names so that they can be found and recognized by humans or computer programs.
 File names are a series of characters.
 The rules about what characters can be used in file names vary among computer systems and programs that use the files.
-In many cases, a computer system will let you get away with using unusual characters without complaining.
-However, that file name might cause a problem in another computer system.
+In many cases, a computer system will let you get away with using unusual characters in a file name without complaining.
+However, that same file name might cause a problem in another computer system.
 Here are some good practices related to file names:

 - The most "safe" characters to use in file names are letters, numbers, and underscore (`_`).
 Dashes (`-`) are almost always safe.
 - It is not a good idea to put spaces in file names.
 Most systems are fine with spaces, but there are infrequent circumstances when they cause problems.
 Using spaces in file names is like not wearing your seat belt in a car.
 99% of the time you can get away with it, but a small fraction of the time it causes problems.
 - In many cases, systems that use file names are *case-insensitive*.
 That means they don't distinguish between upper- and lower-case letters.
 However, that is not always true.
 If you are sloppy about the case of file names (for example, naming a file "Myfile.docx", then referring to it as "myfile.docx"), you will usually get away with it, but on some occasions, the file won't be recognized if the case is wrong.
 For that reason, it is a good general practice to use only lower-case letters in a file name unless you have a reason not to.
-If you choose a system of capitalization that includes capital letters (such as [camel case](https://en.wikipedia.org/wiki/Camel_case)), use it consistently.
+If you choose a system of capitalization that includes capital letters (such as [camelCase](https://en.wikipedia.org/wiki/Camel_case)), use it consistently.
 - Usually it doesn't matter where you put numbers in a file name, but there are odd situations where having a file name that starts with a number could cause a problem.
 - Don't use weird characters like parentheses in file names, even if the system you are using will let you.